stackrock/mediamachinejs/README.md

   .execute();
 ```

-Creates a new transcode processor job which consumes data from Google and put the thumbnail on Azures, adding a text watermark to the output and reports the success or failure of the process on two different endpoints.
+Creates a new transcode processor job which consumes data from Google and put the transcoded video on Azure, adding a text watermark to the output and reports the success or failure of the process on two different endpoints.

 ```javascript
 import { Blob, Store, TranscodeJob } from "@stackrock/mediamachine";